wikimedia/wikimedia-textcat/README.md

 ## Contents

 The package contains the classifier class itself and two tools - for classifying the texts and for generating the ngram database.
+The code now assumes the text encoding is UTF-8, since it's easier to extract ngrams this way.
+Also, everybody uses UTF-8 now and I, for one, welcome our new UTF-8-encoded overlords.

 ### Classifier